Is a Luxury Grill Worth the Higher Price Tag?

-The Real Differences Between “Budget” and “Luxury”
+The Real Differences Between Budget and Luxury Grills

 Entry-Level Luxury Grills

-Within this grill tier from Kick-Ass Grills, you’ll typically see either 304 or 430 stainless steel used depending on the model of the grill.
+Within this grill tier from Kick Ass Grills, you’ll typically see either 304 or 430 stainless steel used depending on the model of the grill.
 A grill with 304 stainless steel will be among the most durable on the market.
 In fact, this is often the same material used on more expensive grills, albeit at a thinner gauge in these entry-level luxury grills.
 This material upgrade allows these grills to resist rusting and stand up to the rigors of regular use.

-Grills with 430 stainless steel will be a step below 304 stainless steel for build quality.
+Grills made from 430 stainless steel will be a step below 304 stainless steel for build quality.
 However, the quality will still be far above that of a cheap grill.
 The trade-off for this slightly lower grade of material will often be more impressive features, though, so keep in mind your preferred grilling style to find the best fit for you (more on this later in the article).

-Finally, it’s worth mentioning all grills carried by Kick Ass Grills—be they entry-level, mid-range, or high-end—are built by trusted manufacturers with dedicated customer service departments.
+Finally, it’s worth mentioning all grills carried by Kick Ass Grills, be they entry-level, mid-range, or high-end, are built by trusted manufacturers with dedicated customer service departments.

 Product warranties also start to get a little longer in this range.
-While manufacturer warranties cover some aspects of entry-level grills, it’s in the mid-range where you start to see more lifetime warranties to further reinforce these manufacturers’ commitment to the quality of their products.
+While manufacturers' warranties cover some aspects of entry-level grills, it’s in the mid-range where you start to see more lifetime warranties to further reinforce these manufacturers’ commitment to the quality of their products.

 In the high-end range, quality goes beyond the basic materials being used for the grill.
-These grills aren’t so much “manufactured” as they are “crafted.”
+These grills aren’t so much manufactured as they are crafted.
 When you use a grill like the Alfresco ALXE-56BFGR, you’re using a grill created in the United States with state-of-the-art technology and built to exceed the highest performance and quality standards.
 They’re also backed by some of the industry’s best warranties.

-To sum it up, these are the grills used by professionals, by people who aspire to be professionals, or by people who want the best of the best in everything they own.
+To sum it up, these are the grills used by professionals, by people who aspire to be professionals or by people who want the best of the best in everything they own.

-Entry-level grills usually fall into one of two categories: premium build quality with fewer features, or above-average build quality with more features.
+Entry-level grills usually fall into one of two categories: premium build quality with fewer features or above-average build quality with more features.
 The Bull Steer and the Napoleon Rogue SE 425 RSIB are two great examples in this category.
 The former uses a heavier grade of stainless steel but forgoes additional features.
 The latter uses a different grade of stainless steel to allow for the inclusion of side and rear infrared burners.

 Mid-range grills take the best of both worlds from the entry-level tier.
 Here, you’ll get premium materials and extra features.
 The Blaze BLZ-4LTE2 is a great example of this category.
-This grill features 304 stainless steel construction as well as an infrared rear rotisserie burner, flame stabilizers, and integrated grill lights.
+This grill features 304 stainless steel construction as well as an infrared rear rotisserie burner, flame stabilizers and integrated grill lights.